-The work she is doing with Movement for Life has such strong echoes with the lessons she once gave to her pupils on environmental protection, that Diana could be forgiven for questioning whether she’s actually a retiree at all.
+The work she is doing with her local group has such strong echoes with the lessons she once gave to her pupils on environmental protection, that Diana could be forgiven for questioning whether she’s actually a retiree at all.
 “I taught English to primary school students and remember doing an information report on frogs.
 We became very interested in the corroboree frog,” she says.
 “Around that time, John Howard was refusing to sign the Kyoto Protocol and the children saw the connection between global warming and the decline of the corroboree frog due to fungus.
 They were outraged and wanted to write a letter to the Prime Minister, which we did, urging him to sign the Kyoto Protocol.”

 While Howard didn’t ratify Kyoto, public pressure like that applied by Diana and her plucky class of corroboree frog defenders meant that Kevin Rudd signed the treaty as soon as he assumed office in 2007.